Do you feel guilty about having dental phobia?

 - Try to find the reason behind your anxiety.
 Be sure you talk to your dentist about it and call the office ahead of time to see if they seem sensitive to your fears and concerns.

-- When you feel confident you’ve found the reason for your dental anxiety, you can try a few things at your appointment to see which one works best for you.
+- When you feel confident you’ve found the reason for your dental anxiety, you can try a few things at your appointment to see which one works well for you.
 Bring headphones and listen to music that will help you feel relaxed and happy.

 - Try not to schedule your appointment on a day that is already very busy or filled with important meetings.